 Lori Phillips, director of teaching and learning at KnowledgeWorks, facilitated a workshop on personal learner profiles with Farmington elementary, middle and high school teachers as part of the district’s aims to create personalized, competency-based learning environments where students are empowered to own their learning.

 “For agency to increase, students need to understand themselves as learners,” said Phillips.
-“Personal learner profiles are a great way for students to document their learning styles, needs and preferences, reflecting on strengths and challenges as they grow.”
+“Personal learner profiles are a great way for students to document their learning needs and preferences, reflecting on strengths and challenges as they grow.”